New Communist Party of the Netherlands

-NCPN at a demonstration, 1 May 2014 in Amsterdam.

 History

 In 1982, a group of members of the Communist Party of the Netherlands founded the newspaper Manifest, out of discontent with the CPN leadership.
 In 1984 this group founded the League of Communists in the Netherlands (VCN).
-The CPN dissolved in 1992 in order to make place for a new political party, GreenLeft, an alliance in which the CPN had participated since the 1980s.
+The CPN dissolved in 1992 in order to make place for a new political party, GroenLinks, an alliance in which the CPN had participated since the 1980s.
 Subsequently, the VCN, together with many former members of the CPN, founded the NCPN.

 In 1999, the local branch of the NCPN in the municipality of Scheemda split from the party and continued as the United Communist Party (VCP), which has since won city council seats in Oldambt and Pekela.